 So here’re my answers.
 I also hope it helps for those planning to stay in Chiang Mai for long-term as a digital nomad.

-- Chiang Mai: One of the most popular destination for digital nomads
+- Chiang Mai: One of the most popular destinations for digital nomads

 - 1. Awesome work environment